-A. Bioeconomy strategy formation can use as guiding principles the aims of the Biobased Industries Joint Undertaking strategy for widening participations:
+A. Bioeconomy strategy formation can use as guiding principles the aims of the existing SET Plan and the Biobased Industries Joint Undertaking strategy for widening participations:

-- Support inclusive growth for development of the European Bioeconomy - Mobilise the full biomass potential - Open new investment opportunities in the EU bio-based industrial sector - B. Financial mechanisms should be tailored to regional and national capacities by: - Understanding the types of indigenous, lignocellulosic biomass potentials - · Appreciating the cost supply for resources - Matching quality characteristics to indigenous biomass, and - Getting evidence for markets and policy. - C. Involvement of industrial actors - Improve conditions for "Access to finance" in Europe - Introduce financial incentives for biobased products - D. Research funds - Invest in infrastructure at pilot and demonstration scale to bring innovative ideas to market. - Increasing R&D funding, national and regional level is necessary to pioneer public research in collaboration with the industrial sector in a co-funding scheme. - E. Communication and interaction with public
+- Address the whole innovation chain, from research to market uptake and tackles both financing and the regulatory framework; - Support inclusive growth for development of the European Bioeconomy; - Mobilise the full biomass potential; - Open new investment opportunities in the EU bioenergy and bio-based industrial sectors.

+B. Financial mechanisms should be tailored to regional and national capacities by:

+- Understanding the types of indigenous, lignocellulosic biomass potentials; - Appreciating the cost supply for resources; - Matching quality characteristics to indigenous biomass, and - Getting evidence for markets and policy.

+C. Involvement of industrial actors

+- Improve conditions for "Access to finance" in Europe; - Introduce financial incentives for biobased products.

+D. Research funds

+- Invest in infrastructure at pilot and demonstration scale to bring innovative ideas to market; - Increasing R&D funding, national and regional level is necessary to pioneer public research in collaboration with the industrial sector in a co-funding scheme.

+E. Communication and interaction with public

-Advantages of biobased products are not visible enough so more elaborate forms of communications are required.
+Advantages of bioenergy and bio-based products are not always visible enough to the wider public.
+To increase awareness and avoid misconceptions more elaborate forms of communications are required.